lemesigor/search-term-scrapper/src/README.md

 Also, the project relies on a few design patterns and engineering practices (SOLID, Clean Code, OOP core concepts) to make the code maintainable, testable and performant.
 Such as:

-#### Dependency Injection
+#### Dependency Inversion

-The application relies heavily on dependency injection to inject the dependencies into the classes.
+The application relies heavily on dependency inversion and dependency injection in order to inject the dependencies into the classes.
 The dependency injection is done manually in the `Main` class, which is the main composition root of the application.
 All The dependencies in the presentation layer are being injected manually as well

 #### Factory